London Lights Series of Standalone Romances

-These standalone short stories explore the themes of love and loss.
+These short stories explore the themes of love and loss.

-The Ticking Clock – a young married woman explores the decision her and her husband made to forgo having a family.
+In The Ticking Clock, a young married woman explores the decision her and her husband made to forgo having a family.

-The Engagement – a young man returns to India to do his duty and marry the girl his family has chosen for him.
+In The Engagement a young man returns to India to marry the girl his family has chosen for him.

-Not Quite Perfect – a teenage girl falls pregnant and must deal with the repercussions.
+In Not Quite Perfect a teenage girl must deal with the repercussions of pregnancy.

-Beneath The Silver Birch – an adult travels to a country she lived in as a child, to find the grave of her baby brother.
+In Beneath The Silver Birch an adult travels travels to the country she lived in as a child, to find the grave of her baby brother.

-Grief Is A Hungry Business – a woman attends a funeral, but wants to stay in the shadows.
-Why is she there?
+In Grief Is A Hungry Business a woman attends a funeral, but doesn’t want to make her presence known.
+So why is she there?

 LA Lights Series